Renormalizable supersymmetric gauge theory in six dimensions: Acknowledgements

 \section{Acknowledgements}

-We are indebted to I. Buchbinder, D. Sorokin, M. Strassler, A. Tseytlin, and A. Vainshtein for useful discussions and comments.
+We are indebted to L. Casarin and A. Tseytlin, who detected an arithmetic error in the calculation of the coefficient of the charge renormalization in the earlier versions, and to I. Buchbinder, D. Sorokin, M. Strassler and A. Vainshtein for useful discussions and comments.
 E.I. and B.Z. acknowledge a support from RFBR grant, project No 03-02-17440, NATO grant PST.GLG.980302, the grant INTAS-00-00254, the DFG grant No.436 RUS 113/669-02, and a grant of the Heisenberg-Landau program.
 E.I. thanks the SUBATECH, Nantes, for the kind hospitality at the initial stages of this study.

 \theequation{A.\arabic{equation}} 0